kwestin/lc-okta-purple/README.md

 ## Lab 5: Detect New User Creation

 If you have not run Dorothy to create a new user and escalate their privileges do so now.
 Looking at your Okta sensor Timeline, find the event where a user was created.
+Create a rule that detects when a new user is created and send the email of the new user, who created the user and what Okta host in the response.

 <details>
 <summary>Hint 1 </summary>